Tangy Tea: Dandelion Root & Ginger with Raw Honey

 Ginger has another fascinating quality that leads to sweating out bacteria!
 This is one of those weird-cool factoids that you can use to your advantage: Dermcidin is produced in your sweat glands and its job is to push out bacteria, fungus (including Candida Albicans) and many other illness-inducing attackers.
 While your sweat glands produce Dermcidin, you can find it as a natural component in ginger!
 This means that it’s a purifier and probably the most natural way to detoxify your system.
 This detoxification property is what gives ginger tea a “warming” sensation.

 Everyone knows the whole ginger-for-upset-tummy factor.
 I passionately hated ginger until morning sickness overwhelmed me.
 I would carry around a bottle of the essential oil to waft under my nose every time a smell overcame me; I’ve enjoyed it ever since.
+Other smell you can enjoy is the lumitea skinny tea at any hour.

 Best known for its anti-nausea properties, doctors encourage patients to take ginger after